 1st machine using FLASH-Lights, which got their name therefore.

 1st machine with newly designed, smooth and much faster Flipper-Lanes.

 1st machine since decades with a black cabinet, which became soon standard for each manufacturer.

-There were at least 4 more or less licensed versions around the globe - Zeus, Super-Zeus, Storm and Shock with identical artwork and the same playfield-design, sometimes missing some features.
-It's quite possible that if these versions would be added in the production-run FLASH could be the most-produced machine ever, topping Addams Family's 21,270 units.
+There were at least 4 similar but separate versions around the globe produced by other manufacturers - Zeus, Super-Zeus, Storm and Shock with identical artwork and the same playfield-design, sometimes missing some features.

 Williams experimented at an early stage with black, red and blue models.